 (e) to pursue our legitimate interests for purposes where they are not overridden because the processing prejudices the interests or fundamental rights and freedoms of Data Subjects.
 The purposes for which we process Personal Data for legitimate interests is set out below.
 We are satisfied that we have identified Legitimate Interests, that processing is necessary to achieve it and that processing is balanced against the individuals interests, rights and freedoms and are confident that we only use an individuals data in ways they would reasonably expect and that there is no less intrusive way to achieve the same result.

-(f) to perform a specific task in the public interest that is set out in law
+(f) to perform a specific task in the public interest that it set out in law

 We have identified that the legal grounds relied on by us for processing Personal Data are as follows:-

-We only process Sensitive Personal Data relating to Company Personnel and Prospective Company Personnel and Candidates.
-For the processing of Sensitive Personal Data we also need to satisfy a specific condition under Article 9 of the GDPR.
-The Company satisfies condition B under Article 9(2), in that processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment.
+We only process Special Categories of Data relating to Company Personnel and Prospective Company Personnel and Candidates.
+For the processing of Special Categories of Data such processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment.
 We may also obtain specific Consent.